XDex/target.en/help/c-intro/glossary.md

 **dynamic mbox**

-Enables Rich Internet Applications (RIAs) to manipulate HTML after the page has already loaded by using technologies like DHTML and AJAX.
+Enables Rich Internet Applications (RIAs) to manipulate HTML after the page has already loaded, by using technologies like DHTML and AJAX.

 **dynamic offer**